 This is an incredibly supportive and knowledgeable group of fellow CLL patients and caregivers.
 GrannyBarb Lackritz pioneered this online CLL list in 1996 and her original CLL List continues to support patient information and advocacy.

-The CLL ACOR group has put together a list of CLL experts from around the world.
-While it, like any similar list including ours, needs to be constantly updated and neither we nor they can swear to the reliability of the information, it is an excellent place to start your search for a CLL expert as part of your team.
+The ACOR CLL List maintains a list of CLL experts or specialists from around the world. https://sites.google.com/site/acorclldoctorlist/ This list is updated every six months by the ACOR CLL List members and is an excellent place to start your search for a CLL expert as part of your team.

 Chris Dwyer has built a site full of solid information for both newbies and experienced patients, even if you are not Canadian.
 Beautiful photos too.